station-demand-forecasting-tool/documentation/pages/introduction/publications/index.md

 # Publications
 <!-- position: 3 -->

-It is recommended that the following academic publications are consulted prior to using the model:
+It is recommended that the following academic publications are consulted prior to using the Station Demand Forecasting Tool:

 Young, M., Blainey, S., Gowland, T., & Nagella, S. (2019). *An automated online tool to forecast demand for new railway stations and analyse potential abstraction effects*.
 Paper presented at The 17th Annual Transport Practitioners' Meeting, Oxford, United Kingdom.